stabilityprotocol/stability/docker/README.md

 ## Docker Based Development

-Optionally, You can build and run the frontier node within Docker directly.
+Optionally, You can build and run the stability node within Docker directly.

 ### Build